Artificial Intelligence (AI)

 Kent AI Network

-Chatham Grammar is proud to be the founder of the Kent AI network, where AI leads from Kent school can collaborate and share good practice 3 times a year.
+Chatham Grammar is proud to be the founder of the Kent AI network, where AI leads from Kent schools can collaborate and share good practice 3 times a year.
 Hosted by Chatham Grammar.